 - A towel to place on your work surface as the base.

-- Sharp scissors suitable to cut around fine detail
+- Sharp scissors or craft knife, suitable to cut around fine detail

 - 2-4 double ended cotton tips